menik1126/Swing-Bench/README.md

 This will execute the evaluation harness on Modal's cloud infrastructure, eliminating the need for local Docker setup and resource management.

 > [!NOTE]
-> Modal for SWE-bench Multimodal is currently experimental and may not be fully supported yet.
+> Modal for SwingArena Multimodal is currently experimental and may not be fully supported yet.

 ## 💽 Usage
 > [!WARNING]